Steadfast5/Steadfast5/README.md

 ### Installing on Linux/MacOS

 To install on Linux/MacOS, please follow these instructions.
 1) Open command line and type in `git clone https://github.com/Steadfast5/Steadfast5.git`.
 Then navigate to `Steadfast5` directory using command line.
-You can also download the zip file from GitHub and extract it.
 2) Run command `./installer.sh`.
 If successful, this will create a `bin` folder with a special PHP build in it.
 After, run command `./start.sh` and the server should start up.

 ### License